 Basic Composition - Negative Space

 Compelling or pleasing nature images come in all varieties; however, nature scenes that draw me in the most are those that are simple and uncluttered.
 That is, they have lots of negative space.
-Negative space is not usually what a photographer thinks about when she points her camera at a bird or a tree; yet it is the space around the main subject that can make a huge difference in the image.
+Negative space is not usually what a photographer thinks about when she points her camera at a bird or a tree; yet it is the space around the main subject that can make or break an image.
 For one, negative space can set the mood; this is especially the case when sky or water are involved, like the image above.
 But more importantly, negative space helps emphasize the main subject by isolating it from its surroundings.

 When incorporating negative space, first think about the main subject(s) and how it can be emphasized.
 Look at the two images above where the main subjects are clearly isolated.
 The butterfly image relies on color contrast between background and subject, and the row of cormorants relies on a very bright background contrasted against a dark subject.
 Additionally, impact is added when the main subject has an interesting shape or form.
-This is especially true with silhouettes.
-The next image of the silhouetted grasses really makes the point.
+This is especially true with silhouettes as seen in the next image.

 Another way to place greater emphasis on the subject is with a small size.
-Typically, the smaller the subject, the greater the impact, such as the first image above showing the tree island with sky and water surrounding it.
+Typically, the smaller the subject, the greater the impact, such as the first image above showing a flock of birds and a full moon.
 The image of the two dragonflies below is another example.
 Getting a close-up shot of either one of the dragonflies would not have had the same appeal in my opinion.
 As it is, incorporating the delicate plants against a solid background emphasized the dragonflies effectively.

-Once you have a subject or subjects with considerable negative space to work with, consider the following ways in which you can apply negative space.
+Once you have a subject or subjects with negative space to work with, consider the following ways in which you can apply it.

 Sky and water.
 These are the two best natural negative spaces out there!
 Obviously, a cloudless sky provides more negative space, like in the lone mangrove image below.
 Water is my favorite negative space and there are two ways to make it work; first is to shoot in very calm waters, such as with the crocodile image below.